-ICS has two full-time School Counselors, one focusing on elementary and middle school students and the other focusing on high school students.
 ICS counselors support students academically, with college/career counseling, and with social-emotional health.
 Counselors provide short-term individual counseling, group sessions, classroom guidance and curriculum, and parent presentations.
 Effective communication is a priority, and the counselor's goal is to ensure that ICS staff and families are working together to support student success.